DAT210/Statistics/README.md

 ## Style guide ##TODO
 Explain your code style and show how to check it.

-## Api Reference ##TODO
-If the api is external, link to api documentation.
-If not describe your api including authentication methods as well as explaining all the endpoints with their required parameters.

 ## Database design
 ![Database design](https://i.imgur.com/KKPJ0SU.png)

 ## Licensing ##TODO
 State what the license is and how to find the text version of the license.